radhika3558/elevator-story/README.md

 This repository contains code to reproduce the findings featured in our story on subway elevator outages in New York City.

-Our methodology is described in at the bottom of the article. [link]
+Our methodology is described in at the bottom of the [article]. (link)

 We analyzed publicly available [MTA elevator availability data](https://metrics.mta.info/?subway/elevatorescalatoravailability) and Liftnet data (received via FOIA).